Expert Insight

 In 2020, the global data centre sector was valued at $74.9 billion and it is estimated to grow to $161.74 billion by 2026, with the key drivers of demand being digitisation, remote working, increasing use by SMEs, and the development of data-generating and data-hungry technologies.

-The data centre revolution cannot be ignored and many who considered sitting on the sidelines and making do with legacy systems, were abruptly shaken by Covid.
+The data centre revolution cannot be ignored and many who considered sitting on the sidelines and making do with legacy systems were abruptly shaken by Covid.
 The pandemic underlined the important role that data centres played in ensuring governments and businesses were able to maintain some level of continuity.

 While many think data centres are developed for leading technology giants to provide cloud-based services, there is a growing appetite by governments and businesses to maintain their own centres, or to take a hybrid approach based on their data protection requirements.
 Whatever the type of facility, they are home to the most critical and proprietary assets, and their importance to daily operations underpins why security and reliability, of the centres, is a priority.